April 14, 2018 • 0 Comments

 Exploring Tokyo Japan

 On my travel bucketlist, one of the places I’ve ALWAYS wanted to explore is Tokyo!
 Luckily, I was invited by Netflix to witness the special premiere of their upcoming original series – Lost in Space!
 I got lost while exploring and ate a lot of ramen during my Japan trip so I’m sharing with you my must-visit places when in Tokyo during springtime.
 Enjoy!

-Day 1: Go on a food trip in Shiomode City Center
+Day 1: Go on a food trip in Shiodome City Center and Roppongi Hills

-Day 2: Head over to Shibuya, Harajuku and Ropponggi
+Day 2: Head over to Harajuku and Shibuya

 Cat Street, Harajuku

 White cape: Keepsake The Label | Scarf: Parfois

 Dress: Fray I.D. | Shoes: New Look

 Located in Harajuku, Cat Street is this artsy strip of shoppes and boutiques that you’d want to walk into.
 It’s filled with independent Japanese brands and food stalls – it’s where you can find the popular “Luke’s Lobser” sandwiches but the line was too long I wasn’t able to try it.

 Crazy long line at Luke’s Lobster | Cat Street